mwilliamson/funk/doc/guide.rst

     assert database.delete(number=42) is False

-While the above assertions will pass, we probably didn't want to allow those two final call.
+While the above assertions will pass, we probably didn't want to allow those two final calls.
 While we want to allow any tag to be used, we shouldn't allow any arguments.
 To solve this problem, we can use a matcher like so::

     from precisely import instance_of